dmotz/trystero/README.md

       and comes back online.
 This is useful if you want to manage this behavior yourself.

+    - `warnOnRelayFailure` - **(optional)** Boolean (default: `true`) that when set to `false` suppresses warnings caused by relay failures.
+This includes failed announce attempts and strategy-specific failure messages from relays or trackers.

     - `supabaseKey` - **(required, ⚡️ Supabase only)** Your Supabase project's `anon public` API key.